 Justice can confirm the unfairness of what the survivor endured, and restore some measure of control which their torturers tried to take away.

-But the British government's Overseas Operations Bill would prevent British soldiers from being prosecuted for crimes committed more than five years ago during wartime abroad.
+But the British government's Overseas Operations Bill could prevent British soldiers from being prosecuted for crimes committed more than five years ago.

 Soldier or civilian, we believe that nobody should be above the law.